gguerrero/jquery_kwicks_rails/README.md

 See [here](http://devsmash.com/projects/kwicks/examples/horizontal) some usage examples.

 ## View Helpers
-This *gem* adds some view helpers to your app so you can create a the HTML that kwicks expect with easy.
+This *gem* adds some view helpers to your app so you can create the HTML that kwicks expect with easy.

-For example, create a basic *kwicks* with three horizontal panels:

-**kwicks_horizontal_example.html.erb**
+### Horizontal panels

     <%= kwicks do %>
       <%= kwicks_panel %>